pretix/pretix-docs/docs/guides/seating.md

 On the next page, click the :btn-icon:fa3-external-link: Go to editor: button.
 This also takes you to https://seats.pretix.eu/.

+If you have an image file depicting a plan of your venue, that image can be helpful for creating the layout.
+If you want to do so, set the "Width" and "Height" to the resolution of the image.
+Then, click the :btn:UPLOAD IMAGE: button and select the file.

+The editor will validate your layout.
+It will warn you if there are duplicate seat numbers or row numbers.

+In order to save the layout, click the :btn-icon:fa3-save:: button in the top left.
+This opens a dialog allowing you to save the resulting JSON file on your computer.

 ### Creating a seating plan

 Seating plans are handled on the organizer level.